 Okay, I know I said to skip any pre-made meals, but I am going to make an exception here (for the sake of your sanity!).
 Making a grocery list on a budget can be a real chore…but actually cooking the meals can be an even bigger struggle, especially when you are new to the concept.

-As you get better with how to budget grocery shop, your frozen meal can be a backup…just in case something goes awry in the kitchen or you have a misstep in your planning process.
-In my opinion, an occasional frozen meal is a much better option than surrendering your budget to take out food from a restaurant.
+As you get better with how to budget grocery shop, your frozen meal can be a backup…just in case something goes awry in the kitchen or you have a misstep in your meal planning process.
+In my opinion, an occasional frozen meal to your frugal grocery shopping list is a much better option than surrendering your budget to take out food from a restaurant.

 Oil and Spices